Jun 14, 2021

-Since you deal solely with your insurer, the claims process is quicker and you are paid out for losses almost immediately.
-There is also no need to go to court and sue the at-fault drivers for compensation, saving you time and the hassle of court proceedings.
+Since you deal solely with your insurer, the claims process is quicker, and you are paid out for losses almost immediately.
+There is also no need to go to court and sue the at-fault drivers for compensation, saving you time and the hassle of escalating court proceedings.

 What Is No-Fault Insurance?

-No-fault insurance (also known as the Ontario Motorist Protection Plan) is a system outlining how claims are handled by insurers, and simplifies the claims process for drivers involved in a collision.
+No-fault insurance (also known as the Ontario Motorist Protection Plan) is a system outlining how claims are handled by insurers and simplifies the claims process for drivers involved in a collision.
 No-fault means that, regardless of who is at-fault for an accident, each driver’s insurer will handle their claim.

 Why Was No-Fault Introduced?